 Battery (Aggravated Assault) in Arizona

 The main difference between assault and battery is the seriousness of the punishment.
 Arizona recognizes the term “battery” as being synonymous with aggravated assault.
 It carries the charges of Class 2 to Class 5 felonies.
 If you are convicted of aggravated assault as a dangerous offense, you will go to prison, even if it is your first offense.
 There are many different kinds of aggravated assault, and many of them are very serious.
 Assault with a Deadly Weapon, for instance, is a class 3 felony, as is Assault with a Dangerous Instrument, and Assault that causes physical injury.
+Arizona penalties for felonies are much harsher than those for misdemeanors.

 Less severe forms of aggravated assault or battery exist.
 However, if the state finds you guilty of a more serious charge, even with no prior legal trouble, Arizona imposes a mandatory minimum prison sentence of 5 years, with no chance of parole.